-In 2009, the Authority adopted FASB ASC 855 (formerly SFAS No. 165) "Subsequent Events" which clarifies accounting for disclosure of events that occur after the balance sheet date, but before financial statements are issued or are available to be issued.
-Pursuant to FASB ASC 855, the Authority evaluated events and transactions occurring after the balance sheet date through June 28, 2010, which is the date that the financial statements are issued, and noted no events.
+The Authority has adopted FASB ASC 855 (formerly SFAS No. 165) "Subsequent Events" which clarifies accounting for disclosure of events that occur after the balance sheet date, but before financial statements are issued or are available to be issued.
+Pursuant to FASB ASC 855, the Authority evaluated events and transactions occurring after the balance sheet date through June 28, 2012 which is the date that the financial statements are issued, and noted no events.